jluedtke/projectAnima/README.md

 ## Sick Feature

-* Crash game if the Player's attempts result in a failure more than 5 times.
+* Crash game if the Player's attempts result in a failure more than 3 times.

+## Legal
+Copyright (c) 2017.
+All Rights Reserved.
+Licensed under the MIT license.